 The thesis supervisor forwards the final version of the thesis and the accompanying documents in digital form (assessment forms, thesis agreement, cover sheet) to the Education Office via onderwijsbureau.fgw@vu.nl, for archiving.
+In the cc of the email include: graduate.school.fgw@vu.nl.
 This also applies if the thesis has been graded as unsatisfactory.
 A thesis that has been graded with a pass mark cannot be retaken.